Bloomberg Media Initiative Africa Financial Journalism Training Program (BMIA FJT)

 Program Overview

-It is well documented that many key economies on the African continent are growing in leaps and bounds, yet the positive impact on development and progress in civil society is not fully realized.
+It is well documented that many key economies on the African continent are growing rapidly, yet the positive impact on development and on civil society progress is not fully realized.
 The role that journalism plays in society and democracy cannot be underestimated.

-The Bloomberg Media Initiative Africa (BMIA) aims to increase the pipeline of skilled financial journalists and analysts, embracing a data-driven journalism culture across Africa.
-If well-trained, financial journalists and development experts can make a significant contribution as continental informers, educators, and watchdogs.
+The Bloomberg Media Initiative Africa (BMIA) aims to increase the pipeline of skilled financial journalists and analysts and to foster a data-driven journalism culture across Africa.
+If well trained, the contribution that financial journalists and development experts can make as continental informers, educators, and watchdogs is significant.

 This interactive and hands-on program aims to enhance the skills and knowledge of media professionals to better serve the public interest as a critical part of continental development and progress.

-Bloomberg has collaborated with a consortium of pre-eminent journalism schools and business schools across Africa to deliver a highly innovative, integrated, and practical world-class executive training program that is firmly rooted in African market realities.
+Bloomberg has collaborated with a consortium of pre-eminent journalism and business schools across Africa to deliver a highly innovative, integrated, and practical world-class executive training program firmly rooted in African market realities.

 2.jpg